WHAT IS A SITE PLAN?

 - A record of survey or a plat map of the parcel, drawn to scale if possible.

-- Obtain Permit history for the property.
+- Permit history for affected the properties.

 - Location of underground and overhead utilities.
 These could include sewer, water, electric, etc.